lgdesc/Ubi/README.md

 # Ubi
-A description of the Ubi language
+A description of the Ubi language.
+Ubi has tone [media/praat.png]